fbpx

 Seatbelts fastened, ready to go?
 Yallah, yallah!

 It’s an inauspicious start.
 No map.
 No SatNav.
+No Google Maps.
 No cash – my very last dihram cleared out by the unexpected fuel charge.

 No internet access to check the route.
 No signal on my iPhone.
 Just a pen, a scrap of paper and a hastily scribbled map, uneven streaks of biro connecting Moroccan towns that appeared on a picture in the hotel lobby.